Poppulo

 Using your plan you can outline how and where the requested increase in budget will be used to improve on these figures.
 Also highlight any constraint in achieving these objectives should the additional budget not be granted.

-9. Communicate your internal communication plan
+11. Communicate your internal communication plan

-Create a high level strategic brief for leaders, peers and other stakeholders.
+Create a high-level strategic brief for leaders, peers and other stakeholders.
 Ensure that KPIs and demonstrable results are central to this plan.
 Ask for input and feedback.
 Providing an opportunity for internal partners to input into the plan gives the Internal Communications function the opportunity to develop trust among senior leaders.
 It is also an opportunity for you to receive information on plans, strategies and projects that other departments in the organization are planning for the year ahead.

 The best on communications delivered weekly to your inbox.

-UPCOMING WEBINAR – JANUARY 29TH
+UPCOMING WEBINAR – MARCH 26TH

 View more